sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 its voice carrying centuries of musical heritage beneath the ornate walls where Mozart's spirit still lingers.
 </figcaption>

-On the next day, while unplanned, my visit to Mozart's birthplace proved transformative.
+On the next day, while unplanned, my visit to Mozart's birthplace was truly transformative.
 Walking through the rooms where this musical prodigy once lived and created felt like stepping into a sacred space.
 Each artifact—from original portraits to family mementos and his instruments—offered a tangible link to his extraordinary legacy.
 Standing where such remarkable creativity once flourished served as a powerful reminder of human potential and genius, particularly poignant in our current era as we navigate the relationship between artificial intelligence and human capability.

-This experience reinforces why I fundamentally disagree with those who claim AI can replicate such creative work.
+This experience once again made me realize why I fundamentally disagree with those who claim AI can replicate such creative work
+(or even worse, creativity comes from sheer randomness).
-My opposition stems from two convictions: first, it's simply not true from a scientific and logical standpoint, and I can demonstrate why using arguments and reasoning.
+My opposition stems from two convictions: first, it's simply not true from a scientific and logical standpoint, and I can easily show why using arguments and reasoning.
-But (way) more importantly, <font class="emph">AI cannot touch our souls—a truth that, while not empirically provable, resonates far more deeply and compellingly, I mean more compelling than proof;</font> proof can prove only so much.
+But (way) more importantly, <font class="emph">AI cannot touch our souls—a truth that, while not empirically provable, resonates far more deeply and compellingly, I mean more compelling than proof</font> (because proof can prove only so much).
 There's an authenticity to human creativity that cannot be simulated or replicated.
-(I know) Those who suggest otherwise fundamentally misunderstand both the nature of artificial intelligence and the essence of human artistic expression.
+(I know) Those who suggest otherwise fundamentally misunderstand both the nature of AI and the essence of human artistic expression.

 <div class="img-container">
 <img src="/resource/trips/2024-12 Lyon & Salzburg/IMG_5350.jpg">